Carreau/ipython-wiki/IPEP-9:-Slideshow-from-the-notebook.md

 ### *Static* slideshow

 The second one has been developed by @damianavila (hey, I hate talking in third person of myself... he he), and I called *static* slideshow, because this is not a notebook, it is just html + css + js parsing the notebook contents and representing them in a nice way.
 The last implementation is also using metadata attributes to delimit the slides.
 In this case, you have new_section (new horizontal slide), new_subsection (new nested/vertical slide) and new_fragment (new fragment in the current slide) - thanks to @Carrieu for support this format (derived from reveal.js library) in his metaui branch.
 This implementation is currently a PR for nbconvert.
+You can see an example slideshow from a notebook [here](http://www.slideviper.oquanta.info/nbcreveal/example_slide_slides.html)

 #### Adventages: